Email subscription form header

 roasted greek-style lemon potatoes on a large skillet

-These Greek potatoes are made with a tasty combination of garlic and fresh lemons.
-The final result are crispy edges with tender potatoes.
+These Greek-style potatoes are made with a tasty combination of garlic and fresh lemons.
+The final result is crispy edges with tender potatoes.

-It’s an easy recipe with just a handful of ingredients to make them because most of them are pantry staples.
+It’s an easy recipe with just a handful of ingredients and many pantry staples.

 Navigate This Article